Inspection Reports for

 Findings

-The facility was cited for failure to report an allegation of sexual abuse, inadequate activities program for residents, failure to revise care plans timely for multiple residents, failure to complete neurological checks after unwitnessed falls, failure to implement restorative nursing program post therapy, failure to maintain fall prevention interventions, failure to monitor effectiveness of psychotropic medications with targeted behaviors, failure to secure medication carts, and failure to follow infection control cleaning protocols.
+The facility had multiple deficiencies including failure to report an allegation of sexual abuse, failure to provide an ongoing program of activities meeting residents' needs, failure to revise care plans timely, failure to complete neurological checks after unwitnessed falls, failure to implement restorative nursing programs, failure to maintain fall prevention interventions, failure to monitor effectiveness of psychotropic medications with targeted behaviors, failure to secure medication carts, and failure to follow infection control cleaning protocols.

 Deficiencies (10)

-Failed to provide an ongoing program of activities designed to meet the interests and well-being of residents.
+F248 - The facility failed to provide an ongoing program of activities designed to meet the interests and well-being of 3 residents sampled for activities.

-Failed to review and revise care plans timely for multiple residents including falls, activities, behaviors, edema, and bruising.
+F280 - The facility failed to review and revise care plans for multiple residents including falls, activities, behaviors, edema, and bruising.

-Failed to complete neurological checks after unwitnessed falls for residents with fluctuating cognition.
+F309 - The facility failed to complete neurological checks after unwitnessed falls for 2 residents with fluctuating cognition.

-Failed to follow therapy recommendations to implement restorative nursing program to prevent decline in abilities.
+F311 - The facility failed to follow therapy recommendations to implement a restorative nursing program to prevent decline in abilities for a resident.

-Failed to ensure drug regimen reviewed monthly by pharmacist who reports irregularities; failed to identify lack of targeted behavior monitoring for psychotropic medications.
+F428 - The consultant pharmacist failed to identify and report to the facility the lack of targeted behavior monitoring for residents on psychotropic medications.

 Report Facts